growingpenguin/RyooGyeongbin_portfolio/README.md

 > Hello! ***"I am someone who thrives on learning and embracing new challenges!"***
 > I have worked as an undergraduate research assistant at the Marine Hydrodynamics AI Lab and the [Mobility Service Research Lab](https://kim415.github.io/) <br/>
-🎤 Presenting my research as an author at domestic and international conferences has sharpened my expertise in deep learning development.
+> 🎤 Presenting my research as an author at domestic and international conferences has sharpened my expertise in deep learning development.
 💡 As a student researcher, I gained hands-on experience in:
    1. Developing AI algorithms and executable (.exe) AI services
    2. Contributing to business planning through corporate projects
-> 💡 As a student researcher, I gained hands-on experience in: <br/>
-1. Developing AI algorithms & executable (.exe) AI service <br/>
-2. Contributing to business planning through corporate project <br/>
 > 🔒  Due to confidentiality, corporate project details are summarized, while highlights from my club activities are showcased in code, image, and video formats <br/>
 > Learn more about my work on my [blog](https://growingpenguin.github.io/) here! <br/>